-Cilento is the southerly territory of Campania, just before Basilicata, between the plain of the river Sele to the north, the Vallo di Diano to the east and the Tyrrhenian Sea, and here is the village Parco Elena, in an enviable position among the tourist villages of Cilento.
+Cilento is the most southern territory of Campania, just before Basilicata, between the plain of the river Sele to the north, the Vallo di Diano to the east and the Tyrrhenian, and here is the village Parco Elena, in an enviable position among the tourist villages of Cilento.

 The Cilento is a land of extraordinary beauty, bathed by a crystalline sea of all shades of blue (European Blue Flag for clean sea and services on the beach), where the sun plunges to the sunset tingling it with red.
 Beaches of fine sand interrupted by steep prods alternate with suggestive coves; Behind it, hills and high green heights of olive groves, pine forests and Mediterranean scrub, where the holiday village Parco Elena is immersed in the heart of Cilento.